commitdev/docs/docs/eps/ep-expectations.md

 ### Participation and Attendance Expectations

-While you’re in onboarding, you are required to attend all onboarding sessions, All-Hand meetings, and learning sessions.
+While you’re in onboarding, you are required to attend all onboarding sessions, All-Hands meetings, and learning sessions.
 If something urgent comes up and you are unable to attend, please notify the team.

 ## EP Expectations During Matchmaking